eduairet/alchemy-university/ethereum-developer-bootcamp/smart-contracts.md

     -   `external` - only other contracts (external to the current contract) and EOAs can call, no internal calling
     -   `internal` - only this contract along with its inheritance chain can call
     -   `private` - only this contract can call
+-   You can create two different functions with the same name if they have different parameters